MaxwelllzZ/Survivals_MACS30112FP/README.md

 - Sitong Zhang: Cleaning Hotel Revenue Data, Model Estimation, Presentation
 - Guanhong Liu: Data Analysis, Data Visualization, Presentation

-## Brief Narrative of using AI
-- We have used Chatgpt to brian storm for ideas at the first stage.
-Also, before we dived into learning web scraping, we consulted Chatgpt for help but didn't have much success.
-Later, we explored possible regression models and selected the ones that fit our project, considering Chatgpt's suggestion.

 ## Links
 - link to the in-class presentation slides: https://docs.google.com/presentation/d/1D-oqwv20HpieeWVBs7Tvtis7JcCGzB67PGVg6JB_NME/edit?usp=sharing
 - link to updated presentation slides: https://docs.google.com/presentation/d/1Tf1P0YFRJqrN5RU0rkUoPds0dFiFBEIw/edit?usp=sharing&ouid=107945641793803142854&rtpof=true&sd=true